 As with a screw compressor, the spiral rotors do not make contact with one another and therefore do not require direct lubrication.
 Likewise, the sealed gearbox that generates the oscillating rotor movement may contain oil, and the chamber may be wrapped in a water-cooling apparatus, but the compression chamber contains no oil.

 Some oil-free air compressors do still need oil for lubrication – the “oil-free” designation simply means that no oil is used in the compression chamber.
 Oil may still be used inside the gearbox or as a coolant.
 On some models, you may even need to replace the oil periodically.

-On oil-free compressors that do employ oil for the motor or gears, the oil system is designed to be separate from the compression chamber – it is sealed off and self-contained.
+On oil-free compressors that does employ oil for the motor or gears, the oil system is designed to be separate from the compression chamber – it is sealed off and self-contained.